 His first cartoon business went bankrupt

 When he returned home from war, Disney became an apprentice at a Kansas City commercial art studio.
-Itching to set off on his own, he and his older brother Roy launched their own cartoon business, Laugh-O-Gram Studios, in 1920, but the company went bankrupt a couple years later.
+Itching to set off on his own, he and his older brother Roy launched their own cartoon business, Laugh-O-Gram Studios, in 1920, but the company went bankrupt a couple of years later.

 With the loss of his first business, Disney packed his bags, and with just $40 to his name, took off to Los Angeles to try his hand at acting.
 But he failed at that, too.
 Still, there was a silver lining to his move.
 Noticing there weren't any animations studios in California, Disney convinced Roy to join him out West so they could set up shop.
 Not so long after, Disney found his first major success with the creation of Oswald the Lucky Rabbit.